-Fungi are one of the most important groups of organisms on the planet as it plays a vital role in the biosphere and has a great economic importance on account of their both benefits and harmful effects.
+Fungi are one of the most important groups of organisms on the planet as they play a vital role in the biosphere and have great economic importance on account of both their benefits and harmful effects.

 - Recycling – They play a major role in recycling the dead and decayed matter.

-- Food – Mushrooms species are edible which are cultured and are used as food by humans.
+- Food – The mushrooms species which are cultured are edible and are used as food by humans.

-- Medicines – There are many fungi which are used to produce antibiotics, which are used to control diseases in humans and animals.
-Penicillin antibiotic is derived from a common fungi Penicillium.
+- Medicines – There are many fungi that are used to produce antibiotics and to control diseases in humans and animals.
+Penicillin antibiotic is derived from a common fungus called Penicillium.

 - Biocontrol Agents – Fungi are involved in exploiting insects, other small worms and help in controlling pests.
 Spores of fungi are used as a spray on crops.

-- Food spoilage – Fungi play a major role in recycling organic material.
-Fungal damage is responsible for large losses of stored food usually when the food contains moisture.
+- Food spoilage – Fungi play a major role in recycling organic material and are also responsible for major spoilage and economic losses of stored food.